 What is Epic Ambulatory?

-Epic’s Ambulatory module follows suit and offers additional support for clinicians charged with managing and monitoring outpatient care.
-And, with the growing need for ambulatory technology throughout the healthcare industry, EpicCare Ambulatory is one of the largest and most widely used applications within the entire Epic system.
+Epic’s Ambulatory clinic integration follows suit and offers additional support for clinicians charged with managing and monitoring outpatient care.
+With the growing need for ambulatory technology throughout the healthcare industry, EpicCare Ambulatory is one of the largest and most widely used applications within the entire Epic system.

 Healthcare providers and physicians at outpatient and specialty clinics use the Epic Ambulatory module to monitor clinical data coming in and out of the system, keep track of patient registration, provide clinical documentation for patient visits, and so much more.